JackieYJC/CS174A-Adventure_quest_game/README.md

 # ADVENTURE QUEST
 Designed and coded by Jiachen Yang 104641376 in UCLA CS174A Intro to Computer Graphics, using Javascript, HTML and OpenGL

+This is a creative project, where all animations, models, stories are designed by the maker.

 (To run this game, open the index.html in sample_project and follow the instruction at the bottom of the screen)

 ## Here are some course required descriptions: